ucdavis-bioinformatics-training/2025-June-RNA-Seq-Analysis/data_analysis/DE_Analysis_mm_with_quizzes.md

 * Generally speaking differential expression analysis is performed in a very similar manner to metabolomics, proteomics, or DNA microarrays, once normalization and transformations have been performed.

 A lot of RNA-seq analysis has been done in R and so there are many packages available to analyze and view this data.
 Two of the most commonly used are:
-* DESeq2, developed by Simon Anders (also created htseq) in Wolfgang Huber‚Äôs group at EMBL
+* DESeq2, developed by Simon Anders (also created htseq) in Wolfgang Huberís group at EMBL
-* edgeR and Voom (extension to Limma [microarrays] for RNA-seq), developed out of Gordon Smyth‚Äôs group from the Walter and Eliza Hall Institute of Medical Research in Australia
+* edgeR and Voom (extension to Limma [microarrays] for RNA-seq), developed out of Gordon Smythís group from the Walter and Eliza Hall Institute of Medical Research in Australia

 http://bioconductor.org/packages/release/BiocViews.html#___RNASeq